AdobeDocs/experience-manager-cloud-service.en/help/release-notes/prerelease.md

 1. Download the SDK from the software distribution portal and install as described in [Accessing the AEM as a Cloud Service SDK.](/help/implementing/developing/introduction/aem-as-a-cloud-service-sdk.md)
 1. When launching the SDK Quickstart, include the argument `-r prerelease`.

 The value is sticky so it can only be selected on the first startup.
-Reinstall the SDK to change the command line option.
+Reinstall the SDK to change the command-line option.

 Since there may be multiple AEM maintenance releases between monthly feature releases, you can download these new SDKs and reference the new SDK API Jar versions in maven projects.
 The maintenance releases will not add additional prerelease features, but could include other smaller changes such as bug fixes, security fixes, and performance enhancements.
 Javadocs are published to Maven Central.